-Hurricane Dorian Expected to Hit Florida as a Category 4
+Hurricane Dorian Strengthens to Category 2 as It Heads for Florida

-Hurricane Dorian is predicted to make landfall on Florida’s Atlantic coast or possibly in Georgia as a powerful Category 4 storm late Sunday or early Monday, according to the latest forecast from the National Hurricane Center.
+Hurricane Dorian has been upgraded to a Category 2 storm as it barrels toward the Bahamas and Florida’s Atlantic coast, according to the latest forecast from the National Hurricane Center.

-It’s unclear exactly where Hurricane Dorian will make landfall, but Dan Kottlowski, a meteorologist with AccuWeather, says the storm is likely to impact “almost the entire state” of Florida at the least.

-Kottlowski predicts the storm will hit somewhere between Melbourne, Fla. and Miami.
+The hurricane gained strength Friday, with maximum sustained winds of 105 mph, as it moved about 480 miles east of the northwestern Bahamas and 660 miles east of West Palm Beach, Fla. as of 11 a.m.
+Friday.

+Hurricane Dorian is forecast to continue strengthening and become a major hurricane later on Friday.

+The track of the storm shifted slightly south in the latest predictions on Friday, with Dorian’s center headed for West Palm Beach, Fla.
+After making landfall, Hurricane Dorian is then predicted to turn up the Florida peninsula, walloping almost the entire state, as well as southern Georgia.
+The National Hurricane Center forecasts Dorian will still have hurricane-force winds by the time it hits the Orlando area early Wednesday.

+President Donald Trump said on Thursday afternoon that he is canceling a planned trip to Poland this weekend so he can monitor the storm.
+Trump said he will send Vice President Mike Pence in his place.

-On Thursday afternoon, Georgia Gov. Brian Kemp declared a state of emergency in some counties to assist with preparation, response and recovery.
+Also on Thursday afternoon, Georgia Gov. Brian Kemp declared a state of emergency in some counties to assist with preparation, response and recovery.

-Florida Governor Ron DeSantis declared a state of emergency on Wednesday afternoon.
+Florida Gov. Ron DeSantis has declared a state of emergency for the entire state.

 “It’s important for Floridians on the East Coast to monitor this storm closely,” DeSantis said in a statement.
 “Every Florida resident should have seven days of supplies, including food, water and medicine, and should have a plan in case of disaster.”

-The National Hurricane Center predicts wind speeds could hit 130 mph by Sunday morning, with gusts of 160 mph, making it a Category 4 hurricane.
+The National Hurricane Center predicts wind speeds could hit 138 mph by Monday, with gusts of 166 mph, making it a Category 4 hurricane.

 Category 4 hurricanes typically cause “catastrophic” damage, power outages for weeks or months and involve a high risk of injury or death to people, livestock and pets from flying and falling debris.

 By Thursday morning, the storm had moved past Puerto Rico and the Virgin Islands, having done minimal damage.
-It was in open water, about 220 miles north, northwest of Puerto Rico and some 370 miles from the southeastern Bahamas, according to the National Hurricane Center.

-Forecasters say Hurricane Dorian should move over the central Bahamas on Thursday and Friday before approaching the northwestern Bahamas on Saturday.

-Maximum sustained winds are near 85 mph, but the storm is expected to strengthen into a major hurricane on Friday and “remain an extremely dangerous hurricane through the weekend,” according to the National Hurricane Center.

 Heavy rains are expected over parts of Florida, the Bahamas and elsewhere in the southeastern United States this weekend and into the middle of next week, according to forecasts.
 The Hurricane Center advises that residents in these areas should “monitor the progress of Dorian and ensure that they have their hurricane plan in place.”